 Next up on our list is TunnelBear, another free VPN that is based in Canada.
 As we noted above with Windscribe, there are privacy issues with Canada and its data collection policies.

 TunnelBear is definitely not an unlimited free VPN.
 In fact, it limits bandwidth (data) more than any option we’ve seen.
-The free VPN plan with TunnelBear is available for ” — and it is also severely limited with data at only 500 MB.
+The free VPN plan with TunnelBear is available for “testing and limited usage” with data restricted to only 500 MB.

 Even if you decided to go with the premium (paid) version of TunnelBear, there are still many different problems that we discovered in our TunnelBear review.